SenseNet/sn-adsync/src/nuget/readme-syncad2portal.txt

 2. Install sensenet ECM Sync AD to Portal using SnAdmin

-   - open a command line and go to the \Admin\bin folder
+   - open any command line and go to the \Admin\bin folder
    - execute the install-syncad2portal command with the SnAdmin tool

    .\snadmin install-syncad2portal

-For more information and support, please visit http://sensenet.com
+For more information and support or for further queries, please visit http://sensenet.com